-Renovations can make or break a fix and flip property, and they can also draw in good buyers for a successful real estate transaction.
-As a fix and flip investor, it is essential to focus on renovating the spaces that will bring the most resale value to a property when reselling.
+Renovations are what can make or break a fix and flip property and are also what will draw in good buyers.
+As a fix and flip investor, it is essential to focus renovation on spaces that will bring the most value to a property when reselling.
 Certain renovations will help investors attract buyers while simultaneously enabling them to set a higher asking price for the home.

 The money put into the rehab can be recouped if the right types of renovations are done – but investors should bear in mind that some will have no impact at all and should be avoided.
 This should motivate investors to further research what renovations increase home value the most, and what buyers are looking to get from homes in the current market.
 Renovation trends may change from year to year but certain projects will always remain popular with buyers.